Elliot-Sones/Neural_Networks_Fundamentals/README.md

-# Digit classification Neural Networks from scratch
+# Classification Neural Networks from scratch

 Neural Networks are the foundation of modern machine learning, thus understanding the main concepts like MLP, CNN and RNN are vital.
 In this repo I aim to guide through all of the main with simple and easy to follow examples to then put your own model into production.